Book publishing in Pakistan: Children’s literature

-A colorful bookshelf full of books is an ideal part of any child's library.
+A colourful bookshelf full of books is an ideal part of any child's library.
 Urdu offers a range of books for children from folk tales to poetry to novels and short stories.
 Recently there has been a trend of writing awareness books of children on issues like health, the environment, and even child abuse.
 These have received wide appreciation due to their content and good quality printing with illustrations.
 One popular series is the Mina series initiated by UNICEF.

 Other NGOs are also working on such books for children.

 Regional books

-Saraiki

-A large number books are printed in the Saraiki language.